 Flavour and aroma – when tasting coffee, think about what the flavours and aroma remind you of.
 Are you picking up notes of chocolate, a smoky aroma or berries for example?

 Acidity – do you notice the acidity when you’re drinking the coffee?
 Acidity isn’t a bad thing but it comes down to personal preference.
-If you’re looking for a coffee that will be widely enjoyed in the office, you’re probably best to choose a lower acidity option that doesn’t overwhelm the senses.
+If you’re looking for a coffee that will be widely enjoyed, you’re probably best to choose a lower acidity option.

 Sweetness and bitterness – these are two other aspects to consider when coffee tasting.
-And again, if you’re looking for a crowd-pleasing coffee, you’re probably best to stick to a coffee that’s balanced and not too sweet or bitter.
+If you’re looking for a crowd-pleasing coffee, you’re best to stick to a coffee that’s balanced and not too sweet or bitter.

 Body – often referred to as mouth-feel, body is how the coffee feels on the palate.
 Does it feel heavy and full or light and smooth?

 Aftertaste – exactly as the name suggests, what does the coffee taste like after you’ve finished drinking.
 Does it end fast or does it linger and last a long time?

 During a ‘Discovery’ session, you should be walking away with a good understanding of the coffees you enjoy.
 These sessions are best done in showrooms that are equipped with all the office coffee machines.
 However, our team will often go to offices as well.
 We’ll bring a coffee machine so you can try a whole range of coffee.
 This often allows more of the office team to get involved which can be helpful in the selection process.
 We can also carry out tastings on video calls.
 Many of us may have experienced this hybrid approach to trialling and exploring new products.
 This option can be a great choice particularly if one of the team is WFH or can’t travel.

 We can help